openethereum/openethereum.github.io/Tutorial-Part-10.md

 This retrieves the `STATEMENT` field from the contract (the message which must be signed) and shaves off the text which is prepended automatically (and mandatorily) by our client. `removeSigningPrefix` comes from `oo7-parity.js`, so ensure you import that extra symbol. `message` will now be the string "I am eligible to vote!".

 Next, we initiate the signing operation.
-We call `parity.bonds.sign` with our message.
+We call `bonds.sign` with our message.
 When `done`, we should check whether the user actually finished the operation (i.e. the final value is an object containing `signed`):

 ```
-	parity.bonds.sign(message).done(s => {
+	bonds.sign(message).done(s => {
 		if (s.signed) {
 ```